 • Frequent software updates – WordPress requires frequent updates to protect it from virus and malware attacks.
 Even if you have installed plugins, there are times when they fail to adapt quickly to the current updates.

 • Security issues – it is easy for hackers to infiltrate your website because unfortunately, the code of your system is available online.
 Hackers can plant malicious code into your published code.

 • Lots of generic codes – this affects the page loading speed.
 Slow loading speed impacts the user experience and your search engine rankings negatively.

 • Lack of flexibility – the system’s lack of flexibility can hinder the website from achieving a high level of SEO performance that can be reached with a specifically characterized website.

-While it is easy to install a WordPress for your website, you might still want to work with a professional and full-service digital agency to handle your web design, SEO services, and content marketing needs.
+While it is easy to install a WordPress for your website, you might still want to work with a professional and full-service digital agency.
+You might also want to check out the experts in bespoke software development London has to handle your web design, SEO services, and content marketing needs.
 Hit the contact button now and let’s discuss your requirements.